LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-19-rustlings-advanced-errors.md

    ```

 4. Complete the partial implementation of `Display` for `ParseClimateError`.<br>
-   Actual string to print can be found from the test section.
+   The actual string to print can be found in the test section.

    ```rust
    impl Display for ParseClimateError {